BigelowLab/spnc/README.md

 ### Usage

 We try to follow the KISS principle by minimizing the exposure of details.
+See the [wiki](https://github.com/btupper/spnc/wiki) for examples.

 #### Instantiate
 + `SPNC(ncdf_resource_or_filename, bb)` create an instance of SPNCRefClass or subclass with the provided bounding box.